matteo65/Mizar64/README.md

 # Mizar64 PRNG
 Mizar64 is an ultra-fast, minimalist, robust pseudo-random number generator (PRNG) designed for high-performance applications, simulations, and games.

-## *Labor omnia vincit*
-*This project is the most substantial result to date from an independent R&D effort I started in 2021 on hash functions and PRNGs—a journey that is still ongoing.
-Mizar64 relies on constants originally identified by Donald Knuth, whose pioneering work has inspired developers since the 1980s; special thanks to him for both these values and his broader impact on computing.
-I also gratefully acknowledge the AI tools that assisted with test planning, software configuration, testing tool development, and translation throughout this process*

 ## Period
 The internal state is 128 bits, but the algorithm's design limits the effective state space for cycling.
 Current estimates place the period around 2<sup>94</sup>.

 ## Features

 ## Algorithm Logic
 Mizar64 uses a cross-coupled mixing technique.
 It evolves a linear counter (LCG), then applies a non-linear mixing phase involving 32-bit XOR-rotations and a final multiplication to ensure maximum bit diffusion.